Getting Organized

 • If you have many inferior items of something (e.g., knives, pens), then get rid of all the bad ones unless you can specifically think of a reason you’d need that many of them.

-• Often, those items are cheap to replace when you need them, so they’re taking up valuable space.
+• Often, those items are cheap to replace when you require them, so they’re taking up valuable space.

 Look at its current and calculate its possible future worth: